Local News Links:... .........................

 © 2012 Christian Cassidy

 Each February, Anheuser-Busch's Clydesdales get some pricey air time during the Superbowl.
+This year was no different.

 On a couple of occasions I have come across references to the fact that the original Anheuser-Busch Clydesdale teams came from Winnipeg, most recently in the documentary Beer Barons of Winnipeg.
 I thought I would dig into the story a little further.

 The story begins in the 1880s with a man named Patrick Shea.
 He was born in Co.
-Kerry, Ireland on March 7, 1854 and trained as an engineer.
-In 1870, he came to North America to work on railway infrastructure projects and eventually settled in Manitoba in 1882.
-From 1882 to 1884 he was in charge of the water distribution system for the railway construction from Oak Lake westward.
-When that job was completed he decided to put down roots in Winnipeg.
+Kerry, Ireland on March 7, 1854, and trained as an engineer.
+He came to North America to in 1870 work on railway infrastructure projects and eventually settled in Manitoba in 1882.

 Shea met fellow Irishman John McDonagh and together they purchased the Waverley Hotel near Higgins and Main.
 They became well-known for their hospitality and it became a popular watering hole.

 McDonagh died in 1893 leaving Shea the sole owner.
 Shea kept the "McDonagh and Shea" business name until 1926 when the brewery had to be reincorporated due to the province's new liquor production rules.
-It then became known as "Shea's Winnipeg Brewery Ltd."
+It then became known as "Shea's Winnipeg Brewery Ltd." (The Winnipeg Brewery was established in 1873 and Shea's would later use that in its advertising and on its labels as the year it was founded.)

 Shea's Brewery ca. 1930s